UIZE/UIZE-JavaScript-Framework/README.md

 - `works in NodeJS as well as WSH (Windows Script Host)` - because the build system uses a file system service that abstracts the environment's file system API, the build system can be run in NodeJS, WSH (Windows Script Host), or any environment for which an adapter has been written for the file system service
 - `blazingly fast` - the build system is written from the ground up to be highly efficient and blazingly fast, and its incremental build characteristic means you don't waste time rebuilding stuff that's entirely unrelated to what you've modified or stuff that may already be completely current

-For more information on the build system, consult the [[guides/javascript-build-scripts.html][JavaScript Build Scripts]] guide.
+For more information on the build system, consult the [JavaScript Build Scripts](http://www.uize.com/guides/javascript-build-scripts.html) guide.

 Code Compression
 ----------------